 Perhaps you did may favors for this person, running errands and even buying gifts to give to him or her, but not only did this person not respond by saying “thank you,” they also refused even to acknowledge that these deeds of kindness were done by you.
 Instead, they attributed them to someone else, or that those things happened simply “by chance.”

 You called this person on the phone, but when he or she saw your name on the caller I.D., they did not answer.
 Neither did they respond to your voicemail.
 Letters and emails that you wrote to them went in the trash.

 How long after this continual and constant refusal to return some of your overtures of friendship would you keep all of this up?
 How long before you would give up and simply fall silent?
-Would your unrequited and unanswered efforts to reach out to this person last for hundreds of years?
+Would your unrequited and unanswered efforts to reach out to this person continue for hundreds of years?

 God’s efforts did.
 In fact, even for thousands of years he rained not only water on the crops of those he was calling to know him, but he rained favors and protection and blessings of all sorts.
 However, all of these calls that he made to his people were not only left unanswered, but the people further insulted him by instead attributing the good favors that they received to idols, instead of to God.